 Nonetheless, the most intriguing behavior was observed for 10d and 10f.
-Insightful analysis of obtained dates could hint an appearing of the inversion of singlet and triplet energy states in both cases.
+Insightful analysis of the obtained data hints at the appearance of an inversion of singlet and triplet energy states in both cases.
 In the case of 10d, it may not be so obvious, but the prompt fluorescence emission is a set of two signals, one with maxima at 494 nm and the second at 590 nm.
-The signal at 494 disappear around 10 ns delay time, and a single 590 nm remain.
-That means our lowest singlet state is 590 nm (2.10 eV) and our real $\Delta E{ST}$ =-0.25 eV (Figure 7d).
-Similar but more visible observation is identified for 10f, the triplet energy state is higher by 0.34 eV from the lowest singlet excited state (Figure 7f).
-It has to be noticed, however, that experimental values are not in accordance with those extracted from ab-initio performed computations.
-The origin of negative $\Delta E{ST}$ remains an open question and an additional, more targeted molecular design is indispensable to clearly elucidate observed phenomena.
-Nevertheless, that is not all, in the case of 10d, as delayed emission, we observe TADF but not from $S_1$ energy state but higher one ( $S_2$ ).
-Such experimental finding is consistent with calculations (for more details see SI) made for compound 10d as significant f value ("bright" oscillator) for S2 state was determined.
-In the case of the 10f compound, we observe mixed emissions based on TADF and RTP processes.
-In most of the cases, the emission developed at μs regime and (ISC/rISC) cycle till ms times.
-Nevertheless, if we would look closely to the RTP emitter (10m), we can notice that at $\mu$ s the emission if due to TADF process not RTP, the emission start shifting at around 0.2 ms and pure RTP is observed (Figure S2m).
-Similar observation could be found in 10f compound, in the us delay time we observe only TADF and mixed TADF&RTP in ms delay time (Figure S2f).
+The signal at 494 disappears with a circa 10 ns delay time, and only the single emission at 590 nm (2.10 eV) and our real $\Delta E{ST}$ =-0.25 eV (Figure 5b).
+A similar, but more visible observation is identified for 10f, for which the triplet energy state is 0.34 eV higher than the lowest singlet excited state (Figure 5c).
+It has to be noticed, however, that the experimental values are not in accordance with those extracted from ab-initio performed computations.
+The origin of negative $\Delta E{ST}$ remains an open question and an additional, more targeted molecular design is indispensable to clearly elucidate the observed phenomena.
+Nevertheless, that is not all, in the case of 10d, as delayed emission, we observe TADF but not from an S1 energy state, but rather a higher one (S2).
+Such experimental finding is consistent with calculations (for more details see SI) made for compound 10d as a significant f value ("bright" oscillator) for the S2 state was determined.